Madness in vector spaces: Cardinality: results

 \begin{proof} This is a standard Zorn's Lemma argument. \end{proof}

-\begin{prop} There is an almost disjoint family of subspaces, and thus a mad family of subspaces, of size $\cc$. \end{prop}
+\begin{prop} There is an almost disjoint family of block subspaces, and thus a mad family of block subspaces, of size $\cc$. \end{prop}

 \begin{proof} Let $\LA$ be an almost disjoint family on $\omega$ of size $\cc$, as in (\ref{ex:perfect_ad}) above.
-Consider the injective map $x\mapsto\langle(e_n)_{n\in x}\rangle$.
-The image of $\LA$ under this map is easily seen to be an almost disjoint family of subspaces. \end{proof}
+The image of $\LA$ under the injective map $x\mapsto\langle(e_n)_{n\in x}\rangle$ is easily seen to be an almost disjoint family of subspaces. \end{proof}